jahboukie/antigoldfish/AI_ASSISTANT_INSTRUCTIONS.md

 ```bash
 antigoldfishmode status
 ```
-- See your memory statistics and license status
+- See your memory statistics (local-only)
 - Understand your current capabilities

 ## 🚀 When To Use This (Be Proactive!)